Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland this summer and beyond.

 Ardagh to Newcastle West (4 km/2.48 miles)

-This section of the greenway passes the beautiful Limerick farmland with views of the surrounding hills in the distance.
+This section of the greenway passes beautiful Limerick farmland with views of the surrounding hills in the distance.

-The original castle was built in the 13th century by the Fitzgeralds, the Earls of Desmond.
+Its main attraction is Desmond Castle, which was built in the 13th century by the Fitzgeralds, the Earls of Desmond.

 Skip the Line to the Medieval Banquet at Bunratty Castle